 Finder makes money from featured partners, but editorial opinions are our own.
 Advertiser Disclosure

-Learn how to easily invest in Thomson Reuters Corporation stock.
+Learn how to easily invest in Thomson Reuters stock.

-Thomson Reuters Corporation is a specialty business services business based in the US.
-Thomson Reuters Corporation shares (TRI) are listed on the NYSE and all prices are listed in US Dollars.
-Thomson Reuters Corporation employs 24,000 staff and has a trailing 12-month revenue of around 0.00.
+Thomson Reuters is a specialty business services business based in the US.
+Thomson Reuters shares (TRI) are listed on the NYSE and all prices are listed in US Dollars.
+Thomson Reuters employs 24,400 staff and has a trailing 12-month revenue of around $6.6 billion.

 What's in this guide?